TheRobBrennan/tutorial-apollo-graphql-fullstack/start/README.md

 First, we create our IsUserLoggedIn local query by adding the @client directive to the isLoggedIn field.
 Then, we render a component with useQuery, pass our local query in, and based on the response render either a login screen or the homepage depending if the user is logged in.
 Since cache reads are synchronous, we don't have to account for any loading state.

-Let's look at another example of a component that queries local state in `src/pages/cart.js` -
+Let's look at another example of a component that queries local state in `src/pages/cart.js`.

+### Adding virtual fields to server data

+One of the unique advantages of managing your local data with Apollo Client is that you can add virtual fields to data you receive back from your graph API.
+These fields only exist on the client and are useful for decorating server data with local state.
+In our example, we're going to add an `isInCart` virtual field to our `Launch` type.

+To add a virtual field, first extend the type of the data you're adding the field to in your client schema - as in `start/client/src/resolvers.js` - and then specify a client resolver on the Launch type to tell Apollo Client how to resolve your virtual field.